-Mr. Guan Kok Beng, male, a Malaysian Citizen, aged 69, was appointed as Managing Director of the Company on 30 April 2000.
-On 19 May 2000 he was appointed as the Chairman of the Board of Directors.
+Mr. Guan Kok Beng, male, a Malaysian Citizen, aged 70, was appointed as Managing Director of the Company on 30 April 2000.
+On 19 May 2000 he was appointed as the Chairman of the Board of Directors and subsequently he was re-designated from Managing Director to Executive Chairman of the Company on 1 June 2022.

-With over 41 years of experience in the furniture industry, he is responsible for strategic business development, providing direction and coordinating the overall marketing and production operations of the Group.
+With over 42 years of experience in the furniture industry, he is responsible for strategic business development, providing direction and overseeing the overall marketing and production operations of the Group.
 He was the President of the Penang Furniture Manufacturers and Dealers Association ("PFMDA") from 1992 to 1995 and subsequently appointed as the Advisor since 1996.
 He was also a committee member of the Malaysian Furniture Industry Council from 1992 to 1995.

 His sons, Guan Shaw Kee and Guan Shaw Yin, are also members of the Board.
-He is a major shareholder of TBHL Holdings Sdn.
-Bhd., which is a major shareholder of Eurospan.
+He is a major shareholder of TBHL Holdings Sdn Bhd, which is a major shareholder of Eurospan.